New Vehicle Sales – November 2015

 Overall

-Total credit extended to the private sector increased by N$1.03 billion, or 1.39%, in August 2015, taking total credit outstanding to N$75.12 billion.
-On an annual basis PSCE growth slowed slightly from 15.90% in July to 15.80% in August.
-A total of N$10.25 billion worth of credit has been approved over the last 12 months with N$5.73 billion worth of credit being approved in 2015 thus far.
-Of the N$10.25 billion worth of credit issued during the last 12 months, approximately N$5.80bn was taken up by businesses, while N$4.32bn was taken up by individuals.
+Total credit extended to the private sector increased by N$809 million, or 1.07%, in October 2015, taking total credit outstanding to N$76.7 billion.
+On an annual basis PSCE growth slowed slightly from 15.7% in September to 14.9% in October.
+A total of N$10 billion worth of credit has been approved over the last 12 months with N$7.4 billion worth of credit being approved in 2015 thus far.
+Of this N$10 billion worth of credit issued during the last 12 months, approximately N$5.5 billion was taken up by businesses, while N$4.4 billion was taken up by individuals.

 Credit extension to households

-Credit extension to households expanded by 0.76% on a monthly basis and 10.96% on an annual basis in August.
-Credit extension to households is now growing at a more sedate pace than in the past and may slow further as interest rate hikes change consumer trends.
+Credit extension to households expanded by 0.8% on a monthly basis and 11% on an annual basis in October.
+Credit extension to households has continued to slow as interest rate hikes change consumer trends.
 It is worth remembering however that the transmission mechanism between rate hikes and PSCE contractions is relatively slow, particularly when interest rate increases are small.
+We do expect to see further rate hikes going forward and this should lead to a continuation of the slowdown of credit extension to households.
+On a month on month basis Namibia has experienced two contractions in credit extended to households within 2015.

-Installment credit, the second largest component of loans extended to individuals, grew at 2.44% year on year in August, slightly up from 2.18% in July, although well off the rapid growth we saw in the first half of the year.
-On a month on month basis installment credit grew by 1.82%.
-The lackluster installment credit growth can be attributed to tighter monetary policy as well as a possible slowdown in credit extension by banks due to less than ideal liquidity positions.
-We will monitor this figure closely in the coming months as a longer term slowdown in trend growth would confirm the apparent liquidity issues within the country and put pressure on consumers.
+Instalment credit, the second largest component of loans extended to individuals, grew at 1.9% year on year in October, down from 15.7% in September, well off the long term average growth for this component of PSCE.
+On a month on month basis instalment credit grew by 0.7%.
+The lackluster instalment credit growth can be attributed to tighter monetary policy as well as a slowdown in credit extension by credit providers due to less than ideal liquidity conditions.
+The liquidity issues currently faced by the country are highlighted in these articles: Namibian Economy to Slow and Banking sector liquidity crisis exacerbated by Kwanza agreement.

 Credit extension to corporates

-Credit extension to corporates grew by 2.18% on a month on month basis and 23.07% year-on-year In August, once again meaningfully higher than credit extended to households.
-This expansion was again primarily driven by exceptional growth in mortgage loans, up 29.21% year on year and 3.09% month on month.
-Installment credit extended to corporates grew at a rate of 42.38% year on year and 1.51% month on month, while overdraft facilities grew by 15.17% year on year and 3.40% on a month on month basis.
-Total credit issued to corporations has, in the past, made up less than 40% of total PSCE but has crossed this threshold, now making up 41.2% of the total figure.
+Credit extension to corporates grew by 1.6% on a month on month basis and 20.8% year-on-year In October, once again meaningfully higher than credit extended to households.
+This expansion was again primarily driven by exceptional growth in mortgage loans, up 29.2% year on year and 1.9% month on month.
+Instalment credit extended to corporates grew at a rate of 37.7% year on year and fell 0.2% month on month, while overdraft facilities grew by 10.5% year on year and decreased 1.7% on a month on month basis.
 Although corporate credit has been growing at a far quicker rate than credit extended to individuals, the relatively low base from which this growth stems means that the majority of private sector credit still sits with the individual.

 Reserves and money supply